 My child has asthma.
 What should I do?

 Talk to your child's class teacher about this during the home visit.
 We will ask you to complete a medication form and to provide an inhaler that can be kept in school.
-Please ensure that asthma and/or any other medical needs are included on your child's admissions form.

 Are there any after school clubs?